 In fact, a wound deprived of adequate supplies of blood will likely take at least twice as long to heal — if it can heal at all.

 Poor eating habits also play a role in slow wound healing because repairing tissue is a calorie-intensive process.
 If you aren’t eating enough protein, your body can’t sustain the physiological functions needed to heal your wound.
 It’s recommended to eat double the amount of protein as your wound heals in order to support healthy kidney function and internal healing.
+Foods that are high in protein include meat and fish, eggs, dairy products, seeds and nuts, and legumes.

 Improper Wound Care